tuhai63/electron-client-es6/README.md

 You can install it using `npm install jspm -g` and `npm install electron-prebuilt -g`.
 It is advisable to locally install jspm in additional to globally installing it to lock the version of jspm for a specific project.
-Go to app directory and run `npm install jspm`.
+After cloning the repo, go to app directory and run `npm install jspm`.

 ## Install dependencies